SamHe6/PhaseNet/README.md

-# Welcome to PhaseNet: A computational framework for identifying phase separation proteins based on protein language model
+# Welcome to PhaseNet: A computational framework for identifying phase-separating proteins based on protein language model

 Biomolecular condensates formed through liquid–liquid phase separation (LLPS) are essential for a wide range of cellular functions, and their dysregulation is implicated in various diseases.
 Accurate identification of phase separation proteins is